-Heat pumps: Based on Scottish Government's own detailed assessment work and feedback, we have updated our SPD Consumer Transformation scenario to include an increased heat pump uptake, mainly from 2025 onwards.
-This is because their legislated target of 75% greenhouse gas emission reductions by 2030 could feasibly accelerate heat pump deployment beyond the FES baseline high uptake scenario.
+Heat pumps: Based on Scottish Government's own detailed assessment work and feedback, we have updated our SPD Consumer Transformation scenario to include an increased heat pump uptake in the short to medium term.
+This is because their legislated target of 75% greenhouse gas emission reductions by 2030, could feasibly accelerate heat pump deployment.
+There was broad support amongst stakeholders for the range the scenarios covered.

-Other stakeholders saw the decarbonisation of heat as an area with greater uncertainty - the different 2050 scenario forecasts reflect that uncertainty.
+Other stakeholders saw the decarbonisation of heat as an area with greater uncertainty the different 2050 scenario forecasts reflect that uncertainty.
 It was generally thought that there is no single way to decarbonise heat and there could be a combination of technologies coming into play; for example, heat pumps, district heating, bio-LPG and hydrogen.
-However, hydrogen was broadly thought not to be a mainstream option until the mid to late 2030s.
+However, hydrogen was broadly thought not to be a mainstream option until the mid to late 2030s, with some stakeholders concerned about the uncertainty in pricing and availability in the short-term leading to the adoption of heat pumps and district heat.
 This is consistent with the assumptions used across the scenarios.